 Get accurate f0 tracks using a method that combines automatic vocal pulse marking by Praat, manual correction by yourself, a trimming algorithm that removes spikes and sharp edges (cf. Appendix 1 in Xu 1999), and a triangular smoothing function

-Label intervals and/or points for each sound (.wav) file
+Segment and label intervals for each sound (.wav) file

-Get time-normalized f0 (for labeled intervals only) (cf. Xu 1997) and intensity.
-Useful if you want to plot mean f0 or intensity curves averaged** across multiple repetitions of the same word or sentence
+Get time-normalized f0 (for labeled intervals only) (cf. Xu 1997), f0 velocity and intensity.
+Useful if you want to plot these curves averaged** across multiple repetitions of the same word or sentence

-Get time-normalized f0 and intensity with original time preserved (cf. Xu & Xu 2005).
-Useful if you want to plot mean f0 or intensity curves with averaged original time for each interval
+Get time-normalized f0, f0 velocity and intensity with original time preserved (cf. Xu & Xu 2005).
+Useful if you want to plot these curves with averaged original time for each interval

 Get rectified, trimmed f0 as PitchTier objects which can replace the pitch tier in Manipulation objects